Diseases & Conditions : Plastic Surgery

-Reconstructive plastic surgery is performed to correct facial and body abnormalities caused by birth defects, trauma, disease, or aging.
+Reconstructive plastic surgery is done to correct facial and body abnormalities caused by birth defects, injury, disease, or aging.

 Usually, the goal of reconstructive plastic surgery is to improve body function.
-However, reconstructive plastic surgery may also be performed to create a more normal appearance and improve self-esteem (this may also be called cosmetic surgery).
-Abnormal structures of the body may result from the following:
+However, reconstructive plastic surgery may also be done to create a more normal appearance and improve self-esteem (this may also be called cosmetic surgery).
+Abnormal structures of the body may result from:

 Who are candidates for reconstructive plastic surgery?

-Generally, two types of patients have reconstructive plastic surgery, including the following:
+Generally, 2 types of people have reconstructive plastic surgery, including:

-Persons with congenital anomalies (including cleft lip, craniofacial anomalies, or hand deformities)
+People with congenital defects (including cleft lip, craniofacial anomalies, or hand deformities)

-Persons with developmental deformities (including those due to an accident, infection, disease, or aging)
+People with deformities (including those due to an accident, infection, disease, or aging)

 Possible complications associated with reconstructive plastic surgery

 Any type of surgery carries some risk.
-Patients differ in their anatomy and their ability to heal.
-Some complications associated with reconstructive plastic surgery may include, but are not limited to, the following:
+People differ in their anatomy and their ability to heal.
+Depending on the type of surgery you have and your overall health, some complications and risks associated with reconstructive plastic surgery may include:

 How to prepare for reconstructive plastic surgery